DUNE-DAQ/drunc_ui/docs/code_overview.md

 control system.
 There are distinct interfaces but also shared infrastructure and approaches.

-For this reason the code is organised into three [Django apps]:
+For this reason the code is organised into the following [Django apps]:

 - `process_manager` - the Process Manager UI.
 - `controller` - the Controller UI.